tevaughan/how-to-program/how-to-program.md

 would convert the FORTRAN into a different machine-code version of the same program.

-In 1975 MITS sold the first kit (the Altair 8800) for small devices to be used at home.
+In 1975 MITS sold the first kit (the Altair 8800) for a small device to be used at home.
 Before this, a computer was always a large device found at a government or business office.
 The Altair 8800 still had manual switches for loading a bare machine-code program into memory.